bonvtt123/WBAN-testing/README.md

 ## Getting started:

-**Important: The Smartphone and sever should be on the same wifi network**
+**Important: The Smartphone and sever should be on the same wifi network.**

 ### Running the sever (Python):
 1. Replace the path for prediction model and scaler with your path.